haozhang96/Getty/README.md

 test case in [GettyTest.java](src/test/java/org/haozhang/getty/GettyTest.java).

 #### Optimization attempts
 Some performance optimizations have taken place over time.
+I will continue to look for ways to improve things across the board, but I believe the library is very usable in its current state.

-##### Before optimization attempts
+##### Before optimization attempts (note that this was done while running on battery)
 ![Before optimization attempts](https://imgur.com/ddD4K8a.png)

 ##### After the first caching mechanism rewrite